 Incorporating manual therapy

-Incorporating manual therapy into current interventions: Tips from peers.
-In the eleven years that the Foundations in Manual Therapy: Voice and Swallowing Disorders course has been taught, one of the more frequent questions facing new learners is a deeper understanding of how manual therapy (and shared decision-making) is to be incorporated into the treatment routines… Continue Reading
+Peer-to-Peer Mentoring Videos Incorporating manual therapy into current interventions: Tips from peers In the many years that the Foundations in Manual Therapy: Voice and Swallowing Disorders course has been taught, one of the more frequent questions facing new learners is a deeper understanding of how manual therapy (and shared decision-making) is to be incorporated… Continue Reading

 A sample chapter from Manual therapy in voice and swallowing: A person-centered approach